emma-campbell/simple-bmp-filter/README.md

 After running the previous command, if you look in the main directory you will find a new file `new_red_tele.bmp`, which contains the new filtered image.

+## Future Enhancements

+- [] Command line flags which allows you to chose the color for which you filter
+- [] Support for other BMP files (like 32bit) or other file types (JPEG, PNG, etc)